 The Cape Reinga lighthouse is an important landmark of the Te Paki recreation area.
 It is here where many hikers begin their 3000 km Te Araroa Walk that extends the entire length of the country.
 From here you can see the northmost tip of Aotearoa NZ…so close!

 Getting to Northland isn’t the easiest journey.
 Most people make the 3 hour drive from Auckland and you will need to tack on a few more hours to reach the far north.
-We have yet to make it back to this region.
-However, since my trip was incomplete, void of a visit to Waitangi (my partner was able to explore here), we will most certainly be back.
+See posts about Te Paki for more about this region.